Why You May Want to Wait to File for PPP Loan Forgiveness and Other Tips (Updated 3/25/2021)

 For a more complete analysis of the changes, see our article "Asking for Forgiveness: Revised PPP Loan Forgiveness Applications and Guidance."

 SBA Timing: The SBA has released and posted various guidance for borrowers and lenders.
 We would expect more guidance in the future.

 Lender Timing: Even if a borrower is ready to apply for forgiveness, its lender might not be ready to receive and review loan forgiveness applications.
 This is especially true after the enactment of the PPP2 Act and its impact on loans of $150,000 or less.
 Furthermore, lenders are allowed to have their own “lender equivalent form” and the new forms were posted on January 19, 2021.
 Borrowers should check with their lenders as each lender seems to have a different protocol, such as taking applications depending on loan amount or in batches or by invitation only, including some based on the date of the loan.
 Other banks are not allowing forgiveness applications until the covered period ends, which will change with the new requirement that borrowers may select their covered period.
 Please contact your bank to see what process they are following.
-In addition, although the SBA and the U.S. Treasury Department have issued some guidance, we expect that more guidance may be needed for lenders to finalize their portals or documents.
+In addition, although the SBA and the U.S. Treasury Department have issued some guidance, we expect that more guidance might be needed for lenders to finalize their forgiveness processes.

 Time Is on Your Side